neosaurrrus/blog-entries/17_to_22 React.md

 In a real-life app, we might want to restrict the Inventory to an owner.
 This is what we are going to do in this post using Firebase Authentication to use Github, Twitter and Facebook login.

-The process consists of the following main steps.
+The process consists of the following parts.

 1. Set up Authentication Providers with Firebase
-2. Produce our login handling code.
+2. Produce our login handling component and Build an `authenticate` method to request authentication from the relevent signin provider
+3. Build an 'authhandler` method to do stuff once we have the results from the authenticate method.
-3. Implement our login code with the Inventory component to hide or show the relevent component.
+4. Set up logic within the Inventory component to display relevent component
-4. Implement Firebase rules to effectively lock it down
+5. Implement Firebase rules to effectively lock it down in the backend.

 So lets get started...

-# Setting up our Authentication Providers
+# Part 1 - Setting up our Authentication Providers

 This section is all about setting things on the backend, in our case the back-end is actually Firebase and the services we want to authenticate with.